-If a complaint reaches a University Grievance Committee, the committee will hear appropriate evidence and witnesses.
-Both parties may be represented; however, the committee may define the role of the representatives as appropriate.
-The committee will write its recommendations and submit them to the President or the Chancellor, as the Grievance Committee deems appropriate.
-It will advise the parties to the grievance of its recommendation, in writing, within five working days after the hearing.
+The committee will write its recommendations and submit them to the President.
+It will advise the parties to the grievance of its recommendation, in writing, within five working days after the hearings are completed.
 The Faculty Senate will maintain records of the hearing for a period of not less than ten years.

-Faculty-Administrator6
+Faculty-Administrator